indimail/indimail-virtualdomains/.github/README-indimail.md

 QREGEX, SPAMFILTER, LOGFILTER, SPAMFILTERARGS, FILTERARGS, SPAMEXITCODE, HAMEXITCODE, UNSUREEXITCODE, REJECTSPAM, SPAMREDIRECT, SPAMIGNORE, SPAMIGNOREPATTERNS, DATABYTES, MDA, MYSQL_INIT_COMMAND, MYSQL_READ_DEFAULT_FILE, MYSQL_READ_DEFAULT_GROUP, MYSQL_OPT_CONNECT_TIMEOUT, MYSQL_OPT_READ_TIMEOUT, MYSQL_OPT_WRITE_TIMEOUT, QUEUEDIR, QUEUE_BASE, QUEUE_START, QUEUE_COUNT, and TMPDIR
 ```

-The following list of environment variables which can be modified using envrules are specfic to qmail-remote.
+The following list of environment variables which can be modified using envrules are specfic to <b>qmail-remote</b>.

 ```
 CONTROLDIR, SMTPROUTE, SIGNKEY, OUTGOINGIP, DOMAINBINDINGS, AUTH_SMTP, MIN_PENALTY, and MAX_TOLERANCE
 ```

-The following list of environment variables which can be modified using envrules are specfic to qmail-local.
+The following list of environment variables which can be modified using envrules are specfic to <b>qmail-local</b>.

 `USE_SYNCDIR, USE_FSYNC, and LOCALDOMAINS`

-Do man qmail-smtpd(8), spawn-filter(8) to know the full list of environment variables that can be controlled using envrules.
+Do man <b>qmail-smtpd</b>(8), <b>spawn-filter</b>(8) to know the full list of environment variables that can be controlled using envrules.

 # Domain Specific Queues